brifeb/brifeb/README.md

 - 👋 Hi, I’m @brifeb
 - 👀 I’m interested Internet of Things
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on IoT Projects
+- 💞️ I’m looking to collaborate to build value to others
 - 📫 How to reach me mailto:brifeb@gmail.com

 <!---